 The ratio of creativity to content on this version of the INB is probably less than ideal.
 Each vocabulary activity takes about forty five minutes to complete, with about half of that time spent on cutting, coloring, folding, and gluing.
 This INB could work great if you want to use art time to teach language.

 In October 2016, I read Jennifer Gonzalez’s insightful article on the pitfalls of “Grecian Urn” projects.
 As a result, I decided to improve my INB’s craftiness-to-content ratio.
 First of all, I increased the breadth by adding more roots.
-Secondly, I made every graphic organizer the horizontal flap-style to make cutting and gluing simple and quick.
+Secondly, every graphic organizer is the same type sos tudents spend less time figuring out how to put it together and more time interacting with the lesson content.
 Coloring is optional, and every INB in this version is single-page.
 Furthermore, all the example words and definitions are editable, so you can customize them to match your curriculum.

 The third version takes breadth to the max with over 630 roots on 80 graphic organizers.
 The roots are grouped thematically to add interest and aid memorization.
 For example, all the roots related to writing and drawing are grouped onto one graphic organizer.
 Similarly, there’s an INB for the all the roots related to geometry.
 To achieve depth, the INBs align to a set of worksheets that give students additional guided practice with about 240 of the more common roots.

 This thematic approach allowed me to cast a wide net and introduce students to hundreds of roots.
 The amount of material covered in each INB is maximized, while minimizing time spent cutting and coloring.
 Furthermore, all the example words and definitions are editable, as are the graphic organizers themselves.
 The artwork prints clearly on white or colored paper.